Shu244/test_clouDL/README.md

 # Overview
 This repo shows an example of using the GCP_AI package.
-First, make sure you have completed the setup portion of the readme in the GCP_AI package.
+First, install the `clouDL` package using `pip install clouDL`.
 To start, execute

 <code>clouDL_create</code>